evandor/skysail-webconsole/README.md

 * currently, the internal server will always start on port 2002.
 * please be aware that there is no security concept applied yet.
-* the bundle is way bigger than it needs to be, sorry, will fix.

 # Features List